LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 #### Model Loading and Prediction

 The model has been saved to the corresponding node in the previous step (according to the configuration file).
-Now use `tensorflow` to load the plaintext model saved in the previous step and make predictions.
+Now use `TensorFlow` to load the plaintext model saved in the previous step and make predictions.

 ```py
 # save